 - Quick-twist adjustment.
 Most twist-lock adjustments collapse under load, but these ones have internal welts every five centimeters that jam against the camming devices to prevent unwanted collapses.

 Naturally, even products that have me singing their virtues have some sour notes.
 Like all very light products, one of the down sides of the Explorer 130 pole is its very lightness.
 I have a heavier ski pole I often use for outings that I wield as a weapon without thought when snow sticks to my ski boot or tree branches block the route.
-I do not use the Explorer 130, costing $150, thoughtlessly as a club.
+I do not use the Explorer 130, costing $150, thoughtlessly this way.
 I consider it a more fragile flower, and treat it accordingly.

 I know all about compromises.
 I compromise every time the Boss and I prepare for a hike together and I lap-up sloppy seconds after she lays claim to the Explorer 130s.